 It is a new year.
 You have made your New Year’s resolutions.
 But have you made your New Year’s marketing plans?
 It is time to take a deep dive into your data and see if a Direct-to-Consumer (DTC) strategy can improve your revenue, and if you are already utilizing that strategy, how you can improve it.

 Throughout Abed’s professional career, he has been a Direct Response media specialist with proficiencies in both short and long-form planning and buying.
 With his guidance, experience, and insight, DRTV marketers such as Amazon, NortonLifeLock and eHealth, have all enjoyed increased sales and lower customer cost-per-acquisition.
-Prior to joining Edge, Abed served as top account executive with Century Media.
-He is a graduate of Columbia University.

 The Full Break

 In this webinar, much of the discussion was on the relatively new advertising space of the full break.
 The full break is a three to five minute DTC advertisement that can be placed within an entire advertising break during a television show.
 Traditionally, multiple advertisements are placed during a break.
 Alternatively, an entire half-hour spot could be given to an infomercial.
 The full break is an alternative way to get your message out.
 It gives marketers more time and space to sell their product, but be on platforms a 30 minute show would not fit.

 “News channels can’t run long-form,” Abed explained.
 “But they can run three to five minutes.”

 Full break can be used to improve the performance of other length advertising, like an infomercial.
 They can even share creative from your long-form advertising.
 “There are the parts that work,” Abed explained.
 “Whether it was the testimonials, or the animation, or the storytelling about the product benefits.
 Within this creative are the components to create the perfect blend of what a three minute creative can look like.
 You can use the best features and benefits of that and create almost a super spot.